Educator Resources

 Fieldtrip at ISM

 Are you looking for a way to capture your students’ thoughts during their field trip?
-Don’t want your students to be focused on answering a list of questions instead of exploring?
-Our field trip guide is a great way to track what they found interesting and fascinating.
-Students can write or draw the things that made them curious to learn more.
+Our student field trip guide is a great way to track what they found interesting and fascinating while building on their English/Language Arts skills.
+Students can write or draw the things that make them curious to learn more.
 This guide is appropriate for all grade levels.

 Program Scholarships